YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2021-11-21-Object-Oriented-Programming.md

 ### Interfaces

-An interface implements Abstraction and Encapsulation throughly, making we only can see the appearance of this function and really easy to use; for example, we know the light can be on by switching the button but we do not the logics behind it.
+An interface implements abstraction and encapsulation throughly, making we only see the appearance of this function and use it easily; for example, we know the light can be on by switching the button but we do not know the logics behind it.

 ### Inheritance

-For example, For example, I want to create Animals: Dog, Cat, Bird.
+For example, I want to create Animals: Dog, Cat, Bird.

 ```ruby
 class Animal